otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Server are outside the scope of this specification.
 Implementers are expected to create their own policy dictating how often their clients upload Prekey ensembles to the prekey server.
-Nevertheless, clients are expected to upload User Profile and Prekey Profile when the old ones are expired.
-Thus, new user profiles and prekey profiles should be published to the untrusted Prekey Server before they expire to keep valid values for the Prekey Ensemble available.
+Nevertheless, clients are expected to upload Client Profile and Prekey Profile when the old ones are expired.
+Thus, new Client Profiles and Prekey Profiles should be published to the untrusted Prekey Server before they expire to keep valid values for the Prekey Ensemble available.

-A User Profile and Prekey Profile should be published for every long-term public key that belongs to a user for this device.
-This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.
+A Client Profile and Prekey Profile should be published for every long-term public key that belongs to a user for this device.
+This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 Client Profiles and 3 Prekey Profiles.
 Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX (a future version of OTR) which also implements the non-interactive DAKE, Bob will upload 4 profiles respectively.

 #### Requesting prekey ensembles from a Prekey Server